freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 - Make a PR

 ### Testing changes on `main`
-If you want to test your changes to `main` after using the above instructions, follow these instuction:
+If you want to test your changes to `main` after using the above instructions, follow these instuctions:

 - Following the instructions on the [rdb-alpha repo](https://github.com/freeCodeCamp/rdb-alpha) to run a container
-- Start the tutorial with your new changes by using the `tutorial.json` file on your new branch.
-You could also select the `File` option in CodeRoad and find the `tutorial.json` file locally (make sure you're still on the branch with the changes).
+- Start the tutorial using the `tutorial.json` file on the new branch

 ### Reviewing PR's to `main`
-If reviewing a PR that only changes `main` with instructional or grammar changes as described in the above instructions, the changes in `TUTORIAL.md` should match the changes in `tutorial.json`.
+If reviewing a PR that only changes `main` with instructional or grammar changes as described above, the changes in `TUTORIAL.md` should match the changes in `tutorial.json`.
 The `tutorial.json` file should not have changes to commit hashes, or step/level id's.
 Startup or level commands, or file watchers likely should not be changed either.
 There is exeptions to those if there's an issue, but they should be treated with more caution.

 ### Working on version branch
 > [!WARNING]
 >
 > Reminder.
 Never make or push changes to a version branch that is on one of the freeCodeCamp repos.
 Always create a new one

 There's no easy way to see exactly what changed between version branches since the git history will be rewritten.
-Accepting new branches to use will need to be done with careful consideration and testing.
+Accepting new version branches to use will need to be done with careful consideration and testing.
 Follow these instructions to create a new version:

 - Checkout the **latest** version branch with `git checkout -b vX.X.X upstream/vX.X.X`
 - Create a new branch off of that, incrementing the version, with `git checkout -b vX.X.Y`